 Bake in the preheated oven for 45 to 60 minutes, or until a skewer inserted into the centre of cake comes out clean.
 Allow the cake to cool in the tin for a few minutes before turning out onto a wire cooling rack.

 Once cake has rested, coat with buttercream / ganache and leave to set.

-I used Renshaw 'Celebration' icing, which is beige, to cover the cake.
+Use white icing and add a small amount of cream ProGel at a time to create a 'beige' colour, then use this to cover the cake.
 For the 3 tiers I used 2 x 1 KG to complete the full cake and cover the board.
 Knead the icing until smooth and pliable and then roll out on a surface lightly dusted with icing sugar until it is wide enough to cover the tier you're working on.

 Modelling the roses:

 The rose petals on the top tier are easy to make.
 Roll your fondant out thin.